Energy Savings Tips

 But your consumption influences more than just your monthly energy charges.
 Parts of your delivery charges are tied to how much energy you use each month.
 Decreasing the amount of energy you consume will have a positive impact on many areas of your bill.

-Carbon Tax.
-The Carbon Tax rate increased in April, 2020 when Albertan's don’t use a lot of natural gas.
+- Federal Fuel Charge: Part of the Canadian Government’s comprehensive climate action plan, the fuel charge/carbon tax is a federally implanted program intended to lower carbon emissions.
+As of April 1, 2024 the fuel charge increased from $3.33/GJ to $4.095 GJ.
+Alberta’s natural gas distributors, including ATCO, will calculate and charge the carbon tax based on customers’ natural gas usage on behalf of the federal government.
 Since the tax is tied to natural gas consumption, it didn’t make a noticeable difference on your bills until the cold weather hit.
-Albertans use about 2 or 3 GJ of natural gas in the summer, but closer to 10 or 12 GJ a month in the winter.
+Albertans use about 2 or 3 GJ of natural gas in the summer, but use significantly more in the winter.
 Most Albertans will receive a rebate on their income tax to offset this amount, but it does come as a shock when you see it on your winter statements.